-It will increase the chances of your nomination getting accepted and help you avoid picking an ineligible location.
+Following the nomination guidelines will increase the chances of your nomination getting accepted, and help you avoid wasting time on an ineligible location.
 Volcanoes, for example, can't become PokéStops.
 (We can't possibly think why.)

 This will then be reviewed in Niantic Wayfarer, the new service across multiple Niantic games where players can help approve points of interest.

 Who can nominate a PokéStop in Pokémon Go?

 You must be at Trainer Level of 38 in Pokémon Go if you want to be able to nominate new PokéStop locations.
 The feature is also unavailable to those with child accounts.